 Are you looking for some practical tips for learning Dutch?
-Yes, it’s one of the easiest languages for English speakers to learn, but that doesn’t mean that it can’t get easier!
+Sure, it’s considered one of the easiest languages for English speakers to learn (like English, it’s Germanic).
+But that doesn’t mean that it can’t get easier!

-Don’t Be Afraid Of ‘Scary’ Pronunciation
+Don’t Be Afraid Of The Pronunciation

 You might have also noticed that consonants in Dutch can be combined in numerous ways that are difficult to pronounce, like with the [sch] sound.
 The reason [sch] is so tricky is because it’s a guttural sound that combines the S in “salt” with the [ch] sound that isn’t found in English, much like the G sound above.
 And in case you want to practice, the most famous example of this sound is in “Scheveningen,” a district of the Hague with a well-known beach.